2019/20 Woodford Folk Festival

 - If you believe you can meet the criteria, please make application during this time.
 It is important that you include photos of your stall, keeping in mind the aesthetic expectations that Woodford Folk Festival wish to create.

-- Our team will endeavour to be in contact after the 3rd September on the outcome of your application by email.
+- Our team will endeavour to be in contact mid-August on the outcome of your application by email.
 Even if unsuccessful you will hear from us.

 - Invoices will be emailed within a nominated period and stallholders will have 21 days to finalise their payment to secure their site at the Festival.